rajannpatel/ubuntupbx/README.md

 > <img align="right" alt="Caution Sign" width="50" src="./images/icons8-caution-100.png" />
 > Allowing broad permissions to entire CIDR blocks of an ISP increases the attack surface of your FreePBX installation, monitoring SIP registrations with fail2ban and not allowing broad access to the management interface on TCP Port 80 is recommended.

-9. Allow HTTP access to the FreePBX web interface and ICMP (ping) access from IPs specified in `--source-ranges`:
+9. Permit ingress HTTP for management and optionally ICMP for ping replies

     ```bash
     gcloud compute firewall-rules create allow-management-http-icmp \